HynekS/grid-toggler/README.md

 ## Installing

-Download and include the script right before the enclosing </body> tag:
+Download and include the script right before the enclosing `</body>` tag:

 ```html
 <script src='relative-path-to-file/gridtoggler-0.1.0.js'></script>
 ```

-You can configure the settings in the *config* object at the top of the JS file.
+You can configure settings via the *config* object at the top of the javascript file.
 The scripts currently supports only pixel values.

 ```javascript
 const config = {